flyteorg/flytesnacks/docs/environment_setup.md

 ## Visualizing Workflows

-Workflows can be visualized as DAGs on the UI.
-However, you can visualize workflows on the browser and in the terminal by *just* using your terminal.
+Workflows can be visualized as DAGs in the UI.
+You can also visualize workflows from your terminal that will be displayed in your default web browser.
+This visualization uses the service at graph.flyte.org to render Graphviz diagrams, and hence shares your DAG (but not your data or code) with an outside party (security hint 🔐).

 To view workflow on the browser: